 Beyond the Ordinary

-CSUMB offers unique degrees, opportunities to students
+CSUMB offers unique degrees, programs, opportunities to students

 CSU Monterey Bay provides over 7,000 students an extraordinary opportunity to learn on a residential campus just one mile from the shores of beautiful Monterey Bay.
 The university offers 25 unique and sought-after degree programs in six colleges.

 Students are drawn to CSUMB's outstanding academic programs, many of which are closely tied to regional needs and the unique geography of the Central Coast.

 This college — made up of seven departments, nine majors and 20 minors — is a wellspring of creative thinking and artistic expression, of experimentation and social action.

 It houses a hands-on film program that propels students to jobs all over the industry, a humanities and communications department that enlists writing in the service of justice, and a music department partnered with the world-renowned Monterey Jazz Festival.

 The college offers courses that span the world, from Japanese language and culture to Native American studies to the archaeology of the Mexican diaspora; as well as courses that delve into the world of the mind in psychology, the largest major on campus.